gotgit/gotgit/en.rst

 22.1      Three SCM Milestone of Myself           [351]
 =======================================================

-Three SCM milestones of my self for the past several years:
+Three SCM milestones of myself for the past several years:

 1. SVN + vendor branch.